-What Can a Handyman Do in Greeley, Colorado?
+What Can a Handyman Do Without a License in Greeley, Colorado?

 In Colorado, there is no single statewide “general contractor/handyman license” for typical residential/light commercial handyman work; contractor licensing is largely handled by local jurisdictions (cities/counties) plus statewide licensing for specific trades (electrical, plumbing, etc.).
 In Greeley (Weld County), you should expect a City of Greeley business license and local permitting for many building-related jobs; statewide trade licenses apply if you touch regulated systems.
 Colorado does not have a universal statewide handyman dollar-threshold exemption; instead, the key limits are (1) whether a permit is required and (2) whether the work is a state-regulated trade that requires a license.